What is Positive Behaviour For Learning (PBL)?

 Queensland Department of Education.

-Our school expectations
+Our school values

-taught through lessons that are delivered to students in their classrooms, as well
+These values are displayed on posters and signs throughout all classrooms and school buildings.
+These expectations, which underpin these values, are taught through lessons that are delivered to students in their classrooms, as well

 as during school assemblies, and are recognised through our rewards system.